marcelocmachado/BrazilianFootball/BR_Football.md

 | 2020   | 536       | 408       | 944        | 56.77966102 | 43.22033898 |
 | 2021   | 483       | 359       | 842        | 57.36342043 | 42.63657957 |

+We can notice that in **ALL seasons** the teams playing home are responsible for the majority of the golas scored.

 ### Average of Home and Away goals across all seasons

 | **homeGoals AVG (%)** | **awayGoals AVG (%)** |
 |:---------------------:|:---------------------:|
 |        60.19198       |        39.80802       |

-60% of goals scored across all seasons were scored by teams playing at home - high influence
+ > 60% of goals scored across all seasons were scored by teams playing at home

-We can see that the year with the lowest home influence in goal scoring was 2020, which makes total sense since most of the games had no public due to COVID.
+It's interesting to see that the year with the _**lowest home influence**_ in goal scoring was 2020, which makes total sense since most of the games had no public due to COVID.

 | **Season** | **homeGoals (%)** | **awayGoals (%)** |
 |:----------:|:-----------------:|:-----------------:|